 You have no items in your basket.

-Christmas time is well-known for indulgence, with its lavish roast dinners, decadent desserts, and often excessive alcohol.
+Although Christmas may be slightly different this year, we all still have the temptation to overindulge, with its lavish roast dinners, decadent desserts, and often excessive alcohol.
 With the build up to Christmas starting earlier and earlier, the temptations can become plentiful, which can lead to an increase in the frequency of these indulgencies.
 This can put a lot of stress on our digestive system, with excess carbohydrates, fats, sugars and proteins to break down appropriately.
 You may even experience symptoms such as diarrhoea, constipation, bloating and flatulence.
 But don’t despair, we have come up with some easy and practical Christmas health tips to help you and your gut stay on the right track.

 All the stress of shopping, wrapping presents and the long to-do list might have raised your cortisol (our key stress hormone).
 So you may be more susceptible to lowered immunity and a stressed stomach.
 So make sure you spend some time relaxing and ensure you get some good quality sleep (so watch the coffee and alcohol).
 Important nutrients to focus on are magnesium (found in avocados, spinach, nuts and seeds) and vitamin C (found in bell peppers, broccoli, strawberries, and pineapple).